by Martin Kölling, 2015.

 amount of energy needed to increase the temperature of 1

-L of water by 1°C (or by 1.8°F for those of you
+L of water by 1°C (or by 1.8°F for those of you from the

-part of the world where centigrades sound exotic
+remote part of the world where

--> see above).
+centigrades sound exotic -> see above).

 Getting